Premiers Clics / Common Phone Problems

 Editor of Premiers Clics

-Editor and writer of Premiers Clics, and author of the book “Je me mets à l'informatique” (only avalaible in french), I share all my computer knowledge to help you learn, using the Premiers Clics computer courses.
+Editor and writer of Premiers Clics, and author of the book “Je me mets à l'informatique” (only avalaible in french), I share all my computer knowledge to help you learn, using the Premiers Clics's computer basics for beginners and seniors.
+I also offer tutorials to learn how to use a smartphone.

 Also the manager of a computer support and repair company, I fully understand your needs in computer training and assistance.
 Every day, I answer my clients’ questions about their computers, phones, or tablets.